-Pursue Career in Economics as a Market Research Analyst
+Pursue a Career in Economics as a Market Research Analyst

 The work of a market research analyst is to research and analyze the industries & trends and conclude how services and products should fare in various economic circumstances.
 Market Research Analysts are also trained in designing various studies and collecting data.
 Ultimately, they represent data to clients in a quantifiable form.
 On average, the annual salary of such kind of analyst is more than $71,230.

 An economic consultant utilizes his research and analytical skills to do intensive studies so that companies can improve in distinctive situations.
 The fundamental work of an economic consultant is to consult organizations so that they can improve their performance.
 Such consultants work for organizations in several industries like finance, government, healthcare, business, etc. Moreover, economic consultants can also work as expert witnesses in legal matters to evaluate the e economic loss, address regulatory violations, and analyze intellectual property & antitrust violations.
 On average, an economic consultant earns more than $112,560 per year.

-Pursue Career in Economics as a Compensation and Benefits Manager
+Pursue a Career in Economics as a Compensation and Benefits Manager

 Such a manager can think numerically and assess the options for benefits and pay.
 They usually study trends in the market and examine supply and demand for different classes of jobs.
 Compensation and benefits managers take care of the research of pay and benefits in organizations within their industry to draw out a competitive structure for their company’s pay and benefits.
 Moreover, they make reports and represent their research to the senior management and sometimes also work with their company’s human resources department.
 The annual earning of such a manager is more than $130,110.

 Actuaries are geeks in mathematics and statistics.
 They evaluate the probability of accidental happenings like illness, death, fires, and business failures.
 Actuaries take care of huge numbers of variables while analyzing risk profiles to form meaningful insurance policies.
 Actuaries often take the help of computer software for the analysis.
 They simply draw charts and graphs to express their decisions to other members of the management team.
 On average, an actuary earns more than $114,800 annually.